rplazevedo/TournamentTracker/notes.md

 ### Create Team

-We're creating team members in the team creator to streamline the process and prevent the user from ahaving to go down multiple levels.
+We're creating team members in the team creator to streamline the process and prevent the user from having to go down multiple levels.

 ![Create Team UI.](create_team.png)